Niger Map

 The West African nation of Niger is officially known as the Republic of the Nigers.
 It is the second-largest landlocked nation in West Africa, behind Chad, with a total land area of just under 1,270,000 km2.
 Saharan lands make up more than 80% of its surface.
 It is listed among the least developed nations.
 Periodic drought and desertification occurred in some non-desert regions of the country.

 Niger's largest city and capital, Niamey, is situated in the southwest.
 1,026,848 people are living in the city.
-The economy is centered on subsistence farming, with some export farming in the southern regions that are more fertile and raw material exports, such as uranium ore.
+The economy is centered on subsistence farming, with some export farming in the southern regions that are more fertile and have raw material exports, such as uranium ore.
 Its landlocked location, desert environment, higher fertility rates without contraception, and resulting population growth present difficulties for development.

 History: